• Home

 • 1 egg for egg wash

-• 2 tbsp flax meal, optional
+• 2 tablespoons flax meal, optional

 How to make the perfect galette dough